10 mind-blowing features the new Samsung’s Galaxy S20 series have that Apple’s latest iPhones are missing

 - More storage in the base-level model

-The base model of Samsung’s newest devices come with 128GB of storage, whereas the entry-level iPhone 11 and iPhone 11 Pro have 64GB of on board space.
+The base model of Samsung’s newest devices comes with 128GB of storage, whereas the entry-level iPhone 11 and iPhone 11 Pro have 64GB of onboard space.

 - A camera that can take photos in different modes with one press of the shutter button